mattl/dbx/how-to.md

 	    <h3>Digital</h3>
 	    <img src="../img/manticdigital.png" />

-	  On the Mantic Digital site there is all sorts of great downladable content that supports your favourite games.
+	  <p>On the Mantic Digital site there is all sorts of great downladable content that supports your favourite games.</p>

 	    <a class="btn btn-default" href="#">Coming Soon</a>
 	  </div>